A piece of information about an object, usually a user, supplied by an identity provider.

 A simpler way to interact with SAML federations around the world by leveraging OpenID Connect.

 When a resource supports both deep linking and wayfless access, our redirector can be used by identity providers as a simple way to form access links

 The older OpenAthens software, since replaced by Keystone.
 As of May 2020 it is no longer supported.
 If you are stiil using it you should talk to us about Keystone.

 Security Assertion Markup Language.
 The standard upon which most federations work.

-The identifier of an organisation or organisational unit (OU) within an organisation.
-Usually expressed as a domain and TLD, an OU would include a subdomain which in this federation is usually a number.
+The identifier of an organisation or organisational unit (OU) within a larger organisation.
+Usually expressed as a domain and TLD, an OU would usually include a subdomain which in this federation is usually a number.
 E.g:

 The scope is supplied as part of the scopedAffiliation attribute (see below)

 The resource provider that authorises entry based on the scope and attributes of the user attempting access

 An open source SP software developed originally by Internet2 and supported by the community.
 Service Providers can use it in the OpenAthens federation if they like.

 The friendly name for .
 It is a pseudonymous identifier for an individual user that is consistent every time the user visits an SP but different for each separate SP.